tinyantstudio/UIFrameWork/README.md

 3. optimizing the code (such as GC problem, the code design and son on)
 4. thinking......
 5. Oh UGUI?
 Just change the window depth manager I think.

+## Updated
+**2016.8.19**
+1. Add some core comment for explain the navigation system(UICenterCoreManager is the KEY core manager)
+2. delete some unused file , clear the folder
+3. fixed Dictionary<Enum,int> boxing bug
+4. Add a new DebugSystem ,you can toggle the Console debug(use Debuger.Log("");Not the Debug.Log("");)
+5. rename all the example scenes for easy understanding

 ## Attention